cncf/wg-serverless/whitepaper/README.md

 Users may want to obtain function **Statistics** (e.g. number of invocations, average runtime, average delay, failures, retries, etc.), statistics can be the current metric values or a time-series of values (e.g. stored in Prometheus or cloud provider facility such as AWS Cloud Watch).

 Users may want to retrive function **Log **data.
 This may be filtered by severity level and/or time range, and/or content.
 The Log data is per function, it include events such as function creation and deletion, explicit errors, warnings, or debug messages, and optionally the Stdout or Stderr of a function.
-It would be prefered to have one log entry per invocation or a way to associate log entries with a specific invocation (to allow simpler tracking of the function execution flow).
+It would be preferred to have one log entry per invocation or a way to associate log entries with a specific invocation (to allow simpler tracking of the function execution flow).

 ### Function Versioning and Aliases